MARKET SNAPSHOT: Stock Market Climbs As U.S. Adds 222,000 Jobs In June

 ADVERTISEMENT

-"[A headline reading of] 222,000 and a 16,000 upward revision to last month are a lot better than people were expecting," said Colin Cieszynski, chief market strategist at CMC Markets told MarketWatch.
+"[A headline reading of] 222,000 and a 16,000 upward revision to last month are a lot better than people were expecting," Colin Cieszynski, chief market strategist at CMC Markets, told MarketWatch.
 "Wages were slightly below expectations which has knocked down [the U.S. dollar] and boosted the Dow," he said.

 Average hourly pay rose 0.2% to $26.25 an hour in June, below expectations for a 0.3% gain.
-Although wages have climbed a modest 2.5% in the past 12 months, pay is still below the usual gains at this point in the cycle of expansion.
+Wages have climbed a modest 2.5% in the past 12 months, but pay is still below the usual gains at this point in a cycle of expansion.

-Cieszynski said, despite lackluster wage growth, which is viewed as a proxy a for stubbornly low inflation, he viewed the climb in wages as strong and unlikely to change the Federal Reserve's monetary policy trajectory, as it looks to lift interest rates at least once more in 2017 and unwind its $4.5 trillion asset portfolio, which can also serve to tighten policy.
+Despite lackluster wage growth, which is viewed as a proxy a for stubbornly low inflation, Cieszynski said he viewed the climb in wages as strong and unlikely to change the Federal Reserve's monetary-policy trajectory as it looks to lift interest rates at least once more in 2017 and unwind its $4.5 trillion asset portfolio.

 The yield on 10-year U.S. Treasury notes rose 1.4 basis point on Friday to 2.38%, around its highest in eight weeks.